felfelyuen/tp/docs/UserGuide.md

 * `new testDeck` → Creates a new deck named **testDeck** (if the name is not already taken).

 ### **Select a Deck: `select`**
 Selects the specified deck via the index.
 There must be an available deck to select to use this command.
+You can view decks to select using the `decks` command.

 **Format:** `select INDEX`